 MOD IAP/7A14/5

-59.1 These Regulations, which complement the provisions of the Constitution and Convention of the International Telecommunication Union, and as revised and contained in the Final Acts of WRC-95, WRC-97, WRC-2000, WRC-03, WRC-07 and WRC-12, shall be applied, pursuant to Article 54 of the Constitution, on the following basis.
-(WRC-12)
+59.1 These Regulations, which complement the provisions of the Constitution and Convention of the International Telecommunication Union, and as revised and contained in the Final Acts of WRC-95, WRC-97, WRC-2000, WRC-03, WRC-07, WRC-12, and WRC-15 shall be applied, pursuant to Article 54 of the Constitution, on the following basis.
+(WRC-15)

 Reasons: To update the WRC where provisions for entry into force will be recorded for the final acts of the conference.